-The ConnexCS system, the debit limit is used to differentiate between pre-pay and post-pay customers.
-It is a value in the customer’s currency that allows a specified number of spins below 0 before calls are stopped.
+ConnexCS uses the Debit Limit to differentiate between Pre-Pay and Post-Pay customers.
+It's a value (in the customer’s currency) that lets the account to drop to a specified amount before calls are stopped.

-Pre Pay - Set the debit limit to 0.00 for pre-paid customers, indicating their balances should be paid before they are allowed to use services.
+Pre-Pay - Set the Debit Limit to 0.00 for pre-paid customers, indicating their balances should be paid before they may access services.

-Post Pay - Set the debit limit to the maximum amount you wish to allow for customers.
-This does not affect the payment terms, but the "negative debit" simply acts as a form of credit.
+Post-Pay - Set the Debit Limit to the maximum amount you wish to allow for customers.
+This doesn't affect the payment terms, but the "negative debit" just acts as a form of credit.

-Pre Pay with Credit Buffer - Set the debit limit to the NEGATIVE of your buffer value.
+Pre Pay with Credit Buffer - Set the Debit Limit to the NEGATIVE of your buffer value.
 To avoid overspending, set a buffer credit on the customer account.
 This will give the non-real-time mechanics in the system a chance to catch up or to send customer warnings about cancellation when they near their limits.
-For example, if you want a buffer in your customer’s account of $5.00--meaning the account will stop dialing when your customer only has $5.00 left in their account--set the debit limit to -$5.00.
+Example: To set a buffer to disable dialing for an account once it reaches $5.00, set the debit limit to -$5.00.

-- The current account credit is cached by the routing engine for sixty (60) seconds, which means live credit can be delayed by a minute.
+- The current account credit is cached by the routing engine for sixty (60) seconds, which means live credit is delayed by a minute.

-While it is not possible to implement a 100% real-time credit control that stops account action exactly on 0, there are workarounds.
-Credit control techniques like channel/cps throttling based on available credit, active call spending, and call duration/spend prediction are all options for scaling systems.
-They are not inherent in ConnexCS because they are not conducive to high throughput, so we leave that to advanced users.
+While it's impossible to implement a 100% real-time credit control that stops account action exactly on 0, there are workarounds.
+Credit control techniques like Channel/CPS throttling based on available credit, active call spending, and call duration/spend prediction are all options for scaling systems.
+They're not inherent in ConnexCS because they're not conducive to high throughput, so we leave that to advanced users.